-By the way, I have a free training I call The Full Time Formula that helps you do the math and break this all down.
-It’s especially useful if you are trying to make the jump from side hustle to full time CEO.
+By the way, I break all of this down inside The Photography Pricing Course with the Full Time Formula.
+This formula helps you do the math, and it’s especially useful if you are trying to make the jump from side hustle to full time CEO.

 The big scary goal.